a grayscale image (of shape height x width)

 einops.repeat

 einops.repeat allows reordering elements and repeating them in arbitrary combinations.
-This operation includes functionality of repeat, tile, broadcast functions.
+This operation includes functionality of repeat, tile, and broadcast functions.

 Examples for repeat operation: